ricky-santos/apollo-electronics-trend-analysis/README.md

 <div align="center">
   <img src="https://github.com/ricky-santos/apollo-electronics-trend-analysis/blob/main/Charts-Images/Apollo%20Logo.png?raw=true" alt="Apollo Logo" width="500">
 </div>
 Apollo Electronics is an e-commerce company founded in 2018 that sells consumer tech products online.
 They have gathered a wealth of data over the past few years and want to run an analysis of how their business has performed between 2019 and 2022.
-Apollo are interested in learning about general trends as well as what has impacted their sales across refunds, loyalty programs and apple products.
+Apollo are interested in learning about general trends as well as what has impacted their sales across refunds, products and regions.
+They also want to know if the Loyalty Program is worth continuing.

-## Stakeholder Ask
-"Hi data team - the leadership team is preparing for the company-wide town hall next month and would like to present a walkthrough of our order trends from 2019-2022.
-Can you help us answer the following:
-* What were the overall trends in sales during this time?
-* What were our monthly and yearly growth rates?
-* How is the new loyalty program performing?
-Should we keep using it?
-* What were our refund rates and average order value?

-I'll set a meeting next week to review your findings - looking forward to discussing.

-Thank you,

-Angie"

-**Stakeholder Follow-up** (After some claryfing questions)

-* Focus on sales, average order value (AOV), and order count for growth rates
-* For loyalty program performance, also look at average order value
-* For refunds and average order value, would like to focus on how these metrics compare across Apple products.
-Also include number of refunds as a metric.

 ## High-Level Insights
 * After the startup period in 2019 sales began to steadily increase.
 However, 2020 saw a major boost in sales in March coinciding with the beginnig of the Covid-19 pandemic lockdowns.** Sales peaked in Q4 2020** at $3 million and have seen **overall declines in 2021 and 2022**.